 The Board of Directors is responsible for the other information.
-The other information comprises the information stated in the annual report but does not include the consolidated financial statements and our report of the réviseur d'entreprises agréé thereon.
-AIFMD required disclosures (not fully included in this reporting), are expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the annual report but does not include the consolidated financial statements and our report of "réviseur d'entreprises agréé" thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.